Skip to Main Content

 Human Powered Backcountry

-For many people, this is what comes to mind when they think of true backcountry skiing.
-You start at a trailhead in the woods somewhere, make your own way up the mountain, and ride some truly wild terrain back down.
-The most common way of doing this is by using touring skis or a splitboard, and equipping them with climbing skins to get you up the hill.
-As such, people will often just say “touring” when referring to human powered back country riding.
-As you might expect, being even further from the safety of a lodge and ski patrollers means proceeding with upmost caution.
-Study your route and the snowpack, don’t leave home without your avi gear, know how to use it, and ride with a partner who has done the same.
+As you might expect, being even further from the safety of a lodge and ski patrollers means proceeding with utmost caution.
+Study your route and the snowpack, don’t leave home without your avalanche gear, know how to use it, and ride with a partner who has done the same.
 Talk through your decisions as a group, and always be willing to turn around if anyone is uncomfortable with the plan.

 Getting Started Backcountry Skiing & Snowboarding

-Before you drop everything and burn rubber to the nearest trailhead, you’ll need to equip yourself with the gear, skills, and knowledge required to manage the inherent risks of exploring wild snow-covered terrain.
+Before you drop everything and burn rubber to the nearest trailhead, you’ll need to equip yourself with the skills, and knowledge required to manage the inherent risks of exploring wild snow-covered terrain.
 Here, we cover the basics of getting started in the backcountry so you can dive in with confidence.

 What skiing and snowboarding ability level is required to ride in the backcountry?